Elder abuse is any behaviour causing harm or distress to an older person by someone they should be able to trust.

 all types of sexual assault or battery, such as rape

-Sexually transmitted disease, difficulty walking or sitting, recoiling from being touched, bruising or bleeding, pain or itching in the genital area.
+Sexually transmitted infection, difficulty walking or sitting, recoiling from being touched, bruising or bleeding, pain or itching in the genital area.

 Definition of elder abuse

-Elder abuse is defined as: "a single, or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust, which causes harm or distress to an older person."*
+Elder abuse is defined as "a single, or repeated act, or lack of appropriate action, occurring within any relationship where there is an expectation of trust, which causes harm or distress to an older person" (Adopted from the World Health Organisation Toronto Declaration on the Global Prevention of Elder Abuse, 2002).